SebastienBtr/capitrain/README.md

 ### 1 - MITM attack with a Proxy

 The fist solution we came up with was to do a man in the middle attack thanks to a proxy.
-For that we configured a proxy with [Burp proxy](https://portswigger.net/burp/documentation/desktop/tools/proxy) and [MITM proxy](https://mitmproxy.org/) (to test different proxies)
+For that we configured a proxy with [Burp proxy](https://portswigger.net/burp/documentation/desktop/tools/proxy) and [MITM proxy](https://mitmproxy.org/) (to test different proxies).

-With this solution it is easy to see all the request and their payload in http and https in a web browser but for mobile apps it is far more difficult.
-For few of them it will works but nowadays more and more apps have a SSL Certificate pinning security, it means the app will compare the public key of the server's certificate with a pinned public key the in the apk.
+With this solution it is easy to see all the requests and their payload in http and https in a web browser but for mobile apps it is far more difficult.
+For few of them it will works but nowadays more and more apps have a SSL Certificate Pinning security, it means the app will compare the public key of the server's certificate with a pinned public key the in the apk.
 If they are not the same the connection will be refused.
-Because the certificate public key from our proxy will never will never match the pinned key in the app, no connection can be established and we cannot see any data.
+Because the certificate public key from our proxy will never match the pinned key in the app, no connection can be established and we cannot see any data.

 **How can we bypass this security?**